Trade/other name(s): Somatuline Depot

 How is this drug taken or given?

 Lanreotide is injected deep under the skin in the buttock.
-The usual starting dose is 90 milligrams (mg), but the starting dose may be lower (60 mg) if you have liver or kidney problems.
+The starting dose depends on what the drug is being used for, and may need to be lower if you have liver or kidney problems.

-Injections are typically given once every 4 weeks for 3 months, during which time your doctor will do blood tests to see how well the drug is working.
-After 3 months, your dose may be adjusted or the time between shots changed, based on the blood test results.
+Injections are typically given once every 4 weeks.
+Your dose may be adjusted or the time between shots changed, based on the results of blood tests or other factors.